 Timber sales are cancelled when potential buyers cannot verify ownership by title search.
 Only the legal owner can sell timber; therefore, before attempting to sell timber, verify ownership and clear up any title issues to the timber.
 Satisfy any liens and, if needed, secure a release from lenders.
 Make sure property taxes have been paid in full.
 If the tract is owned by more than one owner, all owners must agree to sell and be willing to sign the sales contract.

-Determining Pre-sale Timber Value
+Timber Valuation: Determining Pre-sale Timber Value

 Successful timber marketing requires knowledge of what is being sold.
 A forester can provide a pre-sale valuation of timber to include types of timber present, the volume of each type, and an estimated fair market value.
 At the same time, a forester can help improve site conditions that adversely affect logging potential and marketing plans.